HajrullaAlesia/Task-Management/README.md

 This full-stack application allows users to manage tasks with a simple and intuitive interface.
 It supports:

 - Adding, editing, and deleting tasks
-- Marking tasks as done or to do
 - Searching and filtering tasks
 - Paginated view for better UX
 - User authentication with login, logout, and signup functionality